-CoolPack is a collection of simulation models for refrigeration systems and each of them has a specific purpose e.g. cycle analysis, sizing of main components, energy analysis and optimization.
+CoolPack is an older collection of simulation models for refrigeration systems and each of them has a specific purpose e.g. cycle analysis, sizing of main components, energy analysis and optimization.

 CoolPack was developed by the Department of Mechanical Engineering (MEK), Section of Thermal Energy (TES) at the Technical University of Denmark (DTU).
 The development of CoolPack has until version 1.33 been financed by the Danish Energy Agency as part of the SysSim project.
 IPU hosts the CoolPack download pages.